-Annual Nelson Mandela Convention- SGD as part of its agenda embraces youth development from the NYP framework point of view and therefore, the initiative is a reflection of annual gathering of young people in youth development spaces and Higher Education spaces to engage on key pillars that contribute to youth development index.
+Annual Nelson Mandela Convention - as part of its agenda embraces youth development from the NYP framework point of view and therefore, the initiative is a reflection of annual gathering of young people in youth development spaces and Higher Education spaces to engage on key pillars that contribute to youth development index.
 The purpose of the initiative is to open dialogue among youth and ensure policy initiatives and programs that reflect co-ordinated strategy for empowerment of youth in general.
-For more information on it please contact Mr Bernard Sebake on (041) 504 3351, email Bernard.
-Sebake@mandela.ac.za
+For more information on it please contact Mr Bernard Sebake on (041) 504 3351, email Bernard.Sebake@mandela.ac.za

+Student Entrepreneurship Service Desk:

-Student Entrepreneurship initiatives: SGD leads a practical solution that engenders Nelson Mandela University students to embrace entrepreneurial ethos through practical evidence, which happens through series of seminars, symposiums throughout the year and provision of students with business opportunities both on and off campus through other agencies represent the radical shift to deliver graduates with practical understanding of the socio-economic challenges in the society and add value.
-For more information on this initiative contact Mrs Karen Snyman on (041) 504 3561, email Karen.Snyman@mandela.ac.za
+Assists students to embrace an entrepreneurial ethos through practical evidence, which happens through entrepreneurship workshops, symposiums throughout the year and provides students with business opportunities both on and off campus to deliver graduates with practical understanding of the socioeconomic challenges in the society and add value.
+For more info visit the Desk at North Campus K-project building, email entrepreneurship@mandela.ac.za or contact Karen Snyman 0415043561.